 It was a lot of work, in fact I am still sore as I type this, but so so worth it.

-If you enjoyed this you might also like a peek at my girl’s ombre wall here.
+If you enjoyed this you might also like a peek at my girl’s ombre wall.

 I think it is definitely worth going out of your comfort zone once in a while.
-I hope you enjoyed my tutorial on how to make an awesome cloudy effect awesome wall.
+I hope you enjoyed my tutorial on how to paint clouds with a sponge, milk paint and paint brushes.
 Would you ever try something like this?

-I hope you have a chance to visit Pat of The Wood Spa and Thea of That Sweet Tea Life, two immensely talented ladies who have inspired me and prompted me to tackle this immense project!
-And check out Old Fashioned Milk Paint, it will surely change your life and your ideas on how to paint.
+And don’t forget to check out Old Fashioned Milk Paint, it will surely change your life and your ideas on how to paint.